kosiorkosa47/devops-agent/README.md

 **⭐ Star this repo if you find it useful!**

-**Built with ❤️ by ATLAS DevOps Agent**
+**Built with ❤️ for the DevOps community**

-🤖 *First AI Agent that actually executes DevOps operations, not just suggests them.*
+🤖 *A true AI agent that executes DevOps operations, not just suggests them.*